 To counter the trend of blasphemy allegations as well as evangelize on cyberspace, Archbishop Joseph Arshad launched a social media and web development office in January at the communication center.

 In November last year, Father Feroz conducted a seminar in Rawalpindi for teachers on using social media with responsibility.
 He plans another seminar for the youth of Lahore Archdiocese this summer.
 Catholic TV, run by Lahore Archdiocese, also hosts youth-oriented talk shows on safe surfing.

 The case evoked international condemnation after Sajid Masih jumped from the fourth floor of the Punjab headquarters of the Federal Investigation Agency in a suicide attempt on Feb.
 23 while being interrogated with his cousin.

 Last year, Nadeem James, a Christian, was sentenced to death for sharing material ridiculing the Prophet Muhammad on the WhatsApp messaging service.

-.
+In 2016, Pakistan lifted a three-year ban on YouTube.
+The ban was imposed to comply with a court order that sought to prohibit online content considered blasphemous by Muslims, such as low-budget film Innocence of Muslims.
 In 2012, the government blocked access to Twitter after it refused to remove tweets promoting a page urging people to post images of the Prophet Muhammad as part of a contest.
 Similarly, Facebook was blocked in 2010 after a competition page encouraged users to post drawings of the Prophet Muhammad.